Security Standards

 Maintaining the Security of the System

-• Ensure adequate logging of system and user events
+• Ensure adequate logging of system and user events:

-• Logs should capture successful and failed authentication attempts
+• Logs should capture successful and failed authentication attempts.

 • Logs should capture privileged use attempts Logs should capture account management activity.